ryanlopezzzz/EEG/README.md

 2nd application: use EEG to monitor child attention level.
 We had fun making this video!!
 * https://youtu.be/HQ8krHOXocc

-3rd application: brain-to-text communication, in hope to help paralized people communicate.
+3rd application: brain-to-text communication, in hope to help paralyzed people communicate.
 * https://youtu.be/74iM_w6vFuU

 We based our project on the guidance of an amazing article instructables.com/DIY-EEG-and-ECG-Circuit/.
 However, we created our own circuit design, wrote our own code for data-taking and analysis, and included unique and fun applications.
-We hope this Github Repositary can help people implement and debug their own EEG circuit.
+We hope this Github Repository can help people implement and debug their own EEG circuit.
 Make sure to check out the circuit debugging tips section if you are working on a similar project and your circuit doesn't work!

 Our project presentation: https://docs.google.com/presentation/d/12gxBqD7eJtzKXW-NE2dzhQD0BcE0SRJ6LncpbzUi6I8/edit?usp=sharing